SitecorePowerShell/Book/users-and-roles.md

 ### Users

+Managing users should be a pretty straight forward task.
+While the User Manager is handy, you'll likely find yourself wanting to making bulk changes.
+The following examples should give you a few ideas about how to manage user accounts.

+#### Query users and updated properties

 **Example:** The following generates a batch of test users in the default domain with the out-of-the-box user profile template.
 The users are then queried matching on the name.

 ```powershell